 One fascinating side-note of the Facebook Platform is how much users seem to want to turn it into MySpace… which the platform actually now makes mostly possible.
 Despite all the complaining about how junky and cluttered and fugly MySpace is, when given a choice an enormous number of Facebook users seem to want music, video, top friends lists, and blinged-out horoscopes.
 Of course this negatively impacts the carefully cultivated minimalist design of Facebook — but whether users will care in the long run remains to be seen.

 In sum: once you get over the hype about Facebook Platform, you need to seriously consider whether a “non-interactive” app which might only attract a few thousand users will be worth your company’s development and maintenance costs.
 The apps list now has plenty of examples of what works and what doesn’t — some really big names with good ideas have surprisingly small userbases.
-For Renkoo, helping users get their drink on with friends is part of our core mission so Booze Mail was a good step for us; but if your business does not involve helping people toast each other, the Facebook Platform might not deliver the ROI you have been expecting.good result.
+For Renkoo, helping users get their drink on with friends is part of our core mission so Booze Mail was a good step for us; but if your business does not involve helping people toast each other, the Facebook Platform might not deliver the ROI you have been expecting. but it really worth getting it set up.